-When soft, unstable material is encountered at the subgrade level, it must be excavated below the bottom of footing elevation and improved as necessary.
-The zone of select material must be adequate to support the foundation of the structure and backfill.
+When soft, unstable material is encountered at the foundation level, it must be excavated below the flow line grade and backfilled to grade with sand, gravel, crushed stone or other suitable material.
+The zone of select material must be adequate to support the structure and backfill.
 When unexpected materials are encountered, consult the project engineer.
+See Figure 2.